inlets/inlets-operator/README.md

 Add public LoadBalancers to your local Kubernetes clusters.

-In cloud-based [Kubernetes](https://kubernetes.io/) solutions, Services can be exposed as type "LoadBalancer" and your cloud provider will provision a LoadBalancer and start routing traffic, in another words: you get "Ingress" to your services from the outside world.
+When using a managed [Kubernetes](https://kubernetes.io/) engine, you can expose a Service as a "LoadBalancer" and your cloud provider will provision a cloud load-balancer for you, and start routing traffic to the selected service inside your cluster.
+In other words, you get network ingress to an internal service.

 The inlets-operator brings that same experience to your local Kubernetes cluster by provisioning an exit-server on the public cloud and running an inlets server process there.

 Once the inlets-operator is installed, any Service of type LoadBalancer will get an IP address, unless you exclude it with an annotation.